mailcow/mailcow-dockerized-docs/docs/firststeps-relayhost.md

 This is useful if you want to relay outgoing emails for a specific domain to a third-party spam filter or a service like Mailgun or Sendgrid.
 This is also known as a _smarthost_.

+## Private networks (RC1918)

+Per default, mailcow considers all private RFC1918 networks (i.e. 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) as trusted.
+Though it is reasonable in most cases, you may want to restrict this setting under certain circumstances.
+In particular, if you are using some kind of reverse proxy for SMTP TCP ports.
+If your reverse proxy host is located in a private net, mailcow will consider all traffic from it as trusted, which may result in an open relay.

+To change this behaviour override the default value of `mynetworks` parameter through the `data/conf/postfix/extra.cf` configuration file.

 ## Add a new relayhost
 Go to the `Routing` tab of the `Configuration and Details` section of the admin UI.
 Here you will see a list of relayhosts currently setup.